kajoseph/lnd-tools/README.md

 This will output a private and public key pair to `auth.key` and `auth.pub`.
 By default, it will create and place the files in `$HOME/.lnd-tools`.

 The public key (auth.pub) will be used by the server to authenticate requests.
-The private key (auth.key) will be used from a client (either the included client or your custom external service) to sign requests to the server.
+The private key (auth.key) will be used by a client (either the included client or your custom external client) to sign requests to the server.

 Start the server with
 ```